 Our engagement and stewardship objectives are to strengthen our market and broaden the roles and applications of ILS, with a focus on the potential public policy applications of ILS and on initiatives oriented to address pressing disaster and protection gap issues at scale.
 We engage with ILS sponsors and other market actors within the ILS ecosystem, such as model vendors, trustees and broker-dealers as required, and with legislators and policy makers.

-At Fermat, we regularly engage with new and existing ILS sponsors during investor roadshows or one-and-one meetings.
+At Fermat, we regularly engage with new and existing ILS sponsors during investor roadshows or one-on-one meetings.
 Such meetings are opportunities to raise any material ESG-related questions we may have with an investment or sponsor.
 They are also opportunities to request additional material disclosures or to provide feedback or gain clarity on an ILS structure, its rationale and context, and its risk modelling and presentation.
 Information gathered from these engagements feed into, and is a core part of, our day-to-day ESG process and therefore our overall ILS investment process.
 Such meetings are also an opportunity to continue longer-term thematic sustainability dialogues with sponsors aimed at gradually improving transparency and ESG and risk transfer disclosure standards in our asset class.
 Here, our approach is to target sponsors we believe could be receptive and are in a position to become early movers in a given arena and we therefore anticipate that these engagements will be, in general, multi-year dialogues with sponsors.

 Fermat has long been engaged in dialogues with regulators, government bodies, legislator, policy makers and international organizations on strengthening our market and broadening the role and applications of ILS, with a focus on the potential public policy applications of ILS and on initiatives oriented to address pressing disaster and protection gap issues at scale.
 These are long-term, multi-year efforts and are prioritized by opportunity to effect change and receptiveness of interlocutors and we engage a government relations professional to advise and assist us in these efforts.